 Members of the Cooperativa de Producción Cafetalera de las Islas Galápagos select cherries by color on Santa Cruz island.
 Credit: Eduardo Vintimilla

-Because the Galápagos Islands are a protected ecosystem, most chemical pesticides are prohibited.
+Because the Galápagos Islands are a protected ecosystem, some of the more intense and potentially harmful pesticides available are prohibited.
 It is undoubtedly a good thing that agriculture here is environmentally responsible, but it increases the amount of work for farmers.